buda-base/drs-deposit/DRS-BATCH-PROCESSING/BatchBuilding.md

 #### Build a list of items to batch build
 You need to do this every time you start, to make sure you are not building anything that has been built or deposited.

 Before running this be sure to check that you have Python 3.6 and the DBApps scripts set up.
-Check the [INSTALL](./DBApps/DBApps/INSTALL.md) document in DBApps.
+DBApps installation is in [README](./DBApps/README.md) document in DBApps.

 **Run**: `getReadyWorks -d prod:~/.drsBatch.config -n 200 ./yyyymmddReadyWorks`